 Ouch!
 Some pretty ugly stuff going on, with bitter words and unforgiveness clouding the air like poisonous smoke grenades.
 Hank Haney, an ‘Impersonal Observer’ (Empirical Inanimate), was factually correct in his assessment that Koreans dominate today’s LPGA circuit.
 In the first 12 LPGA events of the season, half of them have been won by ladies from South Korea.
 Let that statistic sink in for a moment.
 Half.
 On top of that, two out of the four top golfers currently hail from South Korea (Lydia Ko and Inbee Park).
 So was Haney accurate?
 Yes.
 Was Hank Haney tactful?
 Absolutely not.
 Is Hank Haney racist?
 Based on his past, no. Does Haney think women’s golf is boring?
 It sounds likely, as do millions of other Americans.
 As we’ve written before, #7 FEILs and #8 BEILs are Inanimate Empiricals who have a knack for impersonally calling things as they see them (a.k.a. realists).
 Personality typists refer to them as “sensing thinkers.”
 As such, they live in the moment and logically critique the world around them.
 Haney was critical in the moment (ironically, while praising Koreans), and he really goofed on public radio.
 That’s uncharacteristic for a Back brain Inanimate.
 However, when #8s speak speak off the cuff, such as on a lengthy on-air broadcast, it can happen, even to them.

-Haney apologized, and should be forgiven.
-We live in a brave new world of political correctness, and it’s one thing to call someone out, but quite another to label someone for life.
-We do well to remember that when forgiveness is given by us, forgiveness someday will be granted to us.
+Haney apologized, and should be forgiven if the professional sports world is to be consistent.
+We live in a brave new world of political correctness, and it’s one thing to call someone out, but quite another to label someone permanently, for life.
+We do well to remember that when forgiveness is given by us, forgiveness someday will be granted.

 Written by: Staff